patrix87/PowerShellGSM/README.md

 You can create Pull Requests for changes to this project.

 Please follow the current structure and formating.

+If you want to add support for more games, copy one of the configuration files in /configs and edit the values and launch parameters.

+# Requirements :

+A windows machine with at least Powershell 5.1 installed (Windows 10 or Windows Server 2016 or newer)

+Some basic powershell knowledge.

+Some networking basics to configure port forwarding.

 # Disclaimer :